 These catch the layout-template bug that robots.txt cannot see.

-Search Console Lag vs Real-Time Monitoring
+Search Console Evidence vs External Monitoring

 Your external monitor runs every 1-5 minutes.
 The gap between "we shipped bad robots.txt" and "we know" shrinks from days to minutes.